hmchen47/DataScience/Notes/p01-Bayesian.md

     + S. Yusuf, K. Teo, and K. Woods, Intravenous magnesium in acute myocardial infarction: an effective, safe, simple and inexpensive treatment, Circulation, 1993
       + an effective, safe, simple and inexpensive treatment
       + further trials to obtain a more precise estimate of the mortality benefit
-    + R. Collins, R. Peto, M. Flather, and ISIS-4 Collaborative Group, ISIS-4 – a randomized factorial trial assessing early oral captopril, oral mononitrate, and intravenous magnesium sulphate in 58,050 patients with suspected acute myocardial infarction, Lance, 1995
+    + R. Collins, R. Peto, M. Flather, and ISIS-4 Collaborative Group, ISIS-4 – a randomized factorial trial assessing early oral captopril, oral monoitrate, and intravenous magnesium sulphate in 58,050 patients with suspected acute myocardial infarction, Lance, 1995
       + a lack of any benefit
       + trials on over 58000 patients w/ a non-significant adverse mortality effect of magnesium
       + no effect in any subgroups
-      + conclusion: overall, there does not now seem to be any good clinical trial evidence for the routine use of magnesium in suspected acuate MI
+      + conclusion: overall, there does not now seem to be any good clinical trial evidence for the routine use of magnesium in suspected acute MI
   + _aim of study_
     + to investigate how a Bayesian perspective might have influenced the interpretation of the published evidence on magnesium sulphate in AMI available in 1993
     + what degree of 'skepticism' would have been necessary in 1993 not to be convinced by the meta-analysis reported by Yusuf, et al (1993)?
   + _study design_: meta-analysis of randomized trials, allowing for prior distributions that express skepticism about large effects
-  + _outcome measure_: odds ratio for in-hospital mortality, w/ odds ratios less than 1 favouring magnesium
+  + _outcome measure_: odds ratio for in-hospital mortality, w/ odds ratios less than 1 favoring magnesium
   + _statistical model_:
-    + investigating all three approaches to modelling the multiple trials
+    + investigating all three approaches to modeling the multiple trials
       + a 'pooled' analysis assuming identical underlying effects
       + a fixed-effects analysis assuming independent, unrelated effects
-      + a random-effects analysis assuming exchangable treatment effects
+      + a random-effects analysis assuming exchangeable treatment effects
     + assume a normal hierarchical model on the $\log(OR)$ scale
     + adopting an empirical Bayes analysis using estimates of the overall mean $\mu$ and the between-study standard deviation $\tau$
   + _prospective analysis?_: No